DenverCoder1/jct-discord-bot/contributing.md

 raise FriendlyError("user friendly error message", channel, member)
 ```

-where `channel` is of type `discord.TextChannel` and `member` is of type `discord.Member`.
+where `channel` is of type `nextcord.TextChannel` and `member` is of type `nextcord.Member`.
 Optionally, you can also pass as internal Exception, if applicable, and the error will be logged to `err.log`.

 When raising a `FriendlyError`, the message passed to it will be sent to the channel provided, tagging `member` if a member was passed.